Welcome from the director

 Degree time limits and extensions

-All requirements for the MHE degree must normally be completed within the following time periods (beginning with the term of initial registration), as stipulated by the University Senate:
+All requirements for the MHI degree must normally be completed within the following time periods (beginning with the term of initial registration), as stipulated by the University Senate:

-- Masters - Full-time: four terms (one year and three months); Part-time: 11 terms (three years and eight months).
+- Master's - Full-time: Four terms (one year and four months); Part-time: 11 terms (three years and eight months).

 - Transitional students - time limits depend on their particular program requirements.

-You will receive notification if you are nearing your time limit and must complete a "Request for Extension of Time Limit" form indicating your plan of completion.
+You will receive notification if you are nearing your time limit and must complete a Petition for extension of program time, available on the Graduate Studies Forms page, under the >Enrolment/supervision section, indicating your plan of completion.
 This form must be signed by you, the Associate Director of Professional Graduate Programs, and in some cases the Associate Dean of Graduate Studies, AHS.
 You have until the registration deadline to complete this form.
 Students who register, but fail to have their extensions approved may be asked to withdraw.
 Students who have been granted an extension of time limit are considered to be on probation, and can be asked to withdraw from the program if progress is not deemed to be satisfactory.

 - Count each active term of registration as one (both full-time and part-time students).
 Do not be confused by 0.5 on the registration record for part-time students.